 The combat system is as detailed as you would expect, by which I of course mean it looks like a child's painting of the Mona Lisa drawn entirely in crayon and occasional bits of poop where the brown one ran out.
 The best bit is that if you punch with both hands at once, the Enemy is able to punch up right through the middle as if landing a basketball dunk, only it's a tooth-shattering punch to the eating-hole.

-The basic message of the game seems to be that having an Enemy really isn't worth it, though looking at the line-up, there is perhaps a more subtle piece of social commentary at work.
+The basic message seems to be that having an Enemy really isn't worth it, though looking at the line-up, there is perhaps a more subtle piece of social commentary at work.
 Specifically, you can't trust people with no necks.
-There was supposedly a more advanced version where you could import your own neckless nemesis - Choose An Enemy suggests Bruce Lee, Hitler, Rambo, or "You Boss".
+There was supposedly a more advanced version where you could import your own neckless nemesis—Choose An Enemy suggests Bruce Lee, Hitler, Rambo, or "You Boss".
 It does however not seem to mind how you do this, saying you should just "take any obtainable scanner".
 Well, the ones in stores aren't usually nailed down, and if you run...

 And so does the Enemy become ourselves.
 For when you stare into the Abyss, thou shouldst not be surprised that it stares back into you.
 Though if you try dropping a stone in to see how deep it actually is, the sound of eldritch cursing from the dimension of eternal agonies is totally worth a "Gosh, crikey."